369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/linear-regression-multiple-variable/README.md

 ### Features and polynomial regression

-First lets talk about the choice of features we have and how we can get different learninh algorithms by choosing the appropriate ones.
+First lets talk about the choice of features we have and how we can get different learning algorithms by choosing the appropriate ones.

 For example, lets take the example of predicting the price of a house.
 We have two features, the frontage of the house and the depth of the house.